 This document is intended to give you basic information on how the South Korean criminal law system functions.
 It is not a substitute for legal advice, which can only be provided by a lawyer qualified to practice in South Korea.
 It should also be read in conjunction with the brochure A Guide for Canadians Imprisoned Abroad.

 If you break the laws of another country, you are subject to the judicial system of that country.
 Being a foreigner or not knowing the local laws is not an excuse.
-Foreign Affairs, Trade and Development Canada can neither protect you from the consequences of your actions nor override the decisions of local authorities.
+Global Affairs Canada can neither protect you from the consequences of your actions nor override the decisions of local authorities.
 The South Korean and Canadian criminal law systems are significantly different.
 This can increase the stress and practical problems arising from arrest and imprisonment in South Korea.
 For example, please note that in South Korea:

 - foreigners are usually kept in detention throughout the investigation and trial process and bail is not commonly granted;